dgaydukov/cert-aws/sa/files/sa.md

 It is a platform for streaming data on AWS, making it easy to load and analyze streaming data.
 With Kinesis, you can ingest real-time data such as application logs, website clickstreams, IoT telemetry into your databases, data lakes, and data warehouses, or build your own real-time applications using this data
 * kineiss firehose (near real time) - load massive volumes of streaming data into AWS (you can configure lambda to transform you data before loading).
 Receives stream data and stores it in s3/RedShift/ElasticSearch
+It's near real time because it takes data from data streams in real time, buffer them and then sends batches of data into storage (s3/dynamoDB).
-* kineiss streams (real time) - ability to process the data in the stream.
+* kineiss streams (real time, it's also data storage - data stored there durable for specified period) - ability to process the data in the stream.
 Stream for processing data it can't load data directly to s3/redshift - additional processing required, firehose - for storing data directly in s3/redshift
 Just like fifo/groupId when you send message to kinesis you add partitionKey - determined into which shard to put your record Yet there is no deduplicateId, so you can have duplicates inside shards.
 You can scale throuhgput for shard by dividing single shard into 2 by dividing partitionKey.
 Consumer decide from which shard to read, they query kinesis, get list of shards, pick one, and start reading using iterator.
-* kineiss Analytics - analyze streaming data real time with standard SQL
+* kineiss Analytics - analyze streaming data real time with:
+    * sql - run sql queries to process data
+    * apache flink - use java/scala to process & analyze data
 AntiPattern:
 * Small scale consistent throughput (Kinesis Data Streams is designe and optimized for large data throughput)
 * Long-term data storage and analytics (By default Kinesis Data Streams stores data 24 hours, you can extend retention up to 168 hours (7 days), if you need longer you should considered RDS/DynamoDb/S3/Glacier)